Leibniz Universität Hannover Main Leibniz University Website

 What students say about the programme

-"For those who lack vision, ethical considerations or a clear mission statement in traditional mechanical engineering, the new Sustainable Engineering degree programme is just the ticket.
-Here's to the University of Hannover continuing on its path to becoming a forward-looking university."
+The new Sustainable Engineering degree programme is just the thing for anyone who lacks vision, ethical considerations or a clear mission statement in traditional mechanical engineering.
+May the University of Hannover continue on its path to becoming a forward-looking university.

 Contact